roadsnail/Pi-ve/README.md

 * HTTP Requests
 * Messages published to an onboard MQTT message broker

-The Node-RED dashboard Web page offers full control of CH and HW with up to 8 programmable 'On' periods a day plus Override/Boost functions.
+The Node-RED dashboard Web page offers full control of CH and HW with up to 8 programmable 'On' periods per day plus Override/Boost functions.

 In addition, the Pi-ve may be controlled using MQTT commands OR HTTP Requests from an external system (eg. A Home Automation platform).